 The Wolf Plan must prioritize wolf conservation, as promised by ODFW and the commission.

-Please speak up for wolves– let ODFW know that you support strong protections for wolves.
+Please speak up for wolves– let Gov. Brown and ODFW know that you support strong protections for wolves.

 You can link to ODFW’s Wolf Management and Conservation Plan by clicking here.